byo/bswieckidev-blog/content/post/2019-07-14-k-dag-university.md

 - The whole graph should be clustered into larger groups to help better organizing the knowledge.
 A group should touch one specific bigger topic of the knowledge (just like one class in a school).
-Each such group shold have at least few major terms in it, preferably one.
+Each such group should have at least few major terms in it, preferably one.
 - If one group does rely on a knowledge from another group it's best to depend on major terms from other groups only.
 That way we just shape the overall